jonkracht/opus-two-serial-communication/README.md

 ### 2. Connect PC to O2 via cable

-O2 contains a micro-USB port through which serial communication may set up.
+O2 contains a micro-USB port through which serial communication may be set up.
 Find a cable that can connect your computer to this port.
 A USB-A port was available on the development computer and so the following steps reflect a connection of this type.